magley/nakevaleng/core/record/README.md

         KeySize and ValSize are measured in bytes, for the corresponding arrays.

     - Status field holds record metadata.
-For now, only the tombstone is used.
+For now, only the tombstone (and internally invalid status) is used.
     - TypeInfo field holds type information used by application layers that wrap around nakevaleng.
       When a Record is created by nakevaleng, its TypeInfo field is 0 which represents "no type" or "any type" (akin to void* in C).
 The engine itself does not manipulate this field, except when